DFE-Digital/get-help-with-tech/docs/support/add_missing_school.md

 ss.school_links
 ```

-If there's a predecessor link, look up the school using the`link_urn` and if it exists in the system check its device allocations
+If there’s a predecessor link, look up the school using the `link_urn` and if it exists in the system check its device allocations:

 ```ruby
 School.find_by(urn: 123436)&.device_allocations